jonbind/closingthegap/README.md

 * **fileTitration.itp** : Topology files used for titratable Martini simulations

 # Part 1: Parameterising angle and bond distribution
 Following the guidelines provided by [Martini Website](http://cgmartini.nl/index.php/martini-3-tutorials/parameterizing-a-new-small-molecule), we undertook the parameterization of a small molecule.
-This process can be summarized in six essential steps, ensuring accurate representation and functionality of the molecule in our studies.
-In this folder we deposited the bPEI with a 33% branching as an example.
+This process can be summarized in six essential steps all of which you can find in the subdirectory.
+In this example we deposited the bPEI with a 33% branching.
+Note: Due to file size limi of 100 MB some simulations have to be performed again to get all the necessary files.

 # Part 2: Simulation of titratableMartini setups